Updated on October 26, 2022

 Glue the light brown piece of cardstock to the dark brown cut out of the moving box.
 Use the TrueControl knife to cut slits in the middle part of the box to allow room to slide in some of the edges of the heart cutouts.

-Adhere the box to the front of the card, making sure to not add adhesive where you created the cut-out.
+Adhere the box to the front of the card, avoiding adding adhesive where you created the cut-out.
 Use more adhesive to attach the hearts to the front of the card.

-This Just Because card is cute on its own with the adorable heart filled box.
+This Just Because card is cute with just the adorable heart-filled box.

-But it is even more fun when you get to open it up to reveal the message inside!
-If you don’t want to hand write anything inside the card, you could adapt this design to be on a 4″ x 6″ piece of cardstock, rather than a folding card.
+But it is even more fun when you open it to reveal the message inside!
+If you don’t want to hand-write anything inside the card, you could adapt this design to be on a 4″ x 6″ piece of cardstock rather than a folding card.

-These Just Because cards turned out so adorable and would be so fun to send a friend or family member some happy mail.
+These Just Because cards turned out so adorable, and it would be fun to send a friend or family member some happy mail.

 You may also like: